As you might know, This Online World started out by covering passive income apps and ways to make money with your smartphone.

 MobileXpression has recently stopped working for me again, which is an annoyance.
 Additionally, here are some other cons to consider:

 - Reward Options.
-A lack of PayPal cash and gift card variety is a downside.
+A lack of free PayPal cash and little gift card variety is a downside.

 - Troubleshooting.
 I’ve had issues with this app in the past, as well as an account ban.
 This app won’t work forever, and it sometimes takes tinkering.